 Students should walk quietly in the halls and not disturb other students' learning.

 Students should use a quiet voice in the restroom and not use it as a play area.
-In order to maintain a healthy and clean area, students should flush the toilet, wash their hands with soap and water, and put paper towels in the trash can
+In order to maintain a healthy and clean area, students should flush the toilet, wash their hands with soap and water, and put paper towels in the trash can.

 Students should walk quietly into the lunchroom, get their lunch, find a place at their assigned tables and not move from seat to seat.
 They should use good table manners and keep conversations quiet.
 They should not throw food, or take food out of the lunchroom.
-They should leave the table area clean, and obey the aides.
+They should leave the table area clean, and obey the school staff.

-Students will be expected to go outside for lunch recess unless the weather/air quality is bad.
+Students will be expected to go outside for lunch recess unless the weather/air quality is poor.
 Good behavior is expected during all recess times.
 Students should obey the aides’ requests and line up quickly and quietly when their class is called in.